-Under some circumstances (for example, if you move the router to a different network or if you have forgotten the password), you might want to erase the configuration and restore the factory default settings.
+Under some circumstances you might want to erase the configuration and restore the factory default settings.
+Some examples are f you move the router to a different network or if you have forgotten the password.

-You can either use the Restore Factory Settings button on the back of the router (see Factory Default Settings on page 119), or you can click the Erase button in this screen.
+You can use the Restore Factory Settings button on the back of the router (see Factory Settings on page 116), or you can click the Erase button in this screen.